BiCU-CCRI/Best_practices/coding_and_review/code_review.md

 - Inform the Reviewer once you implement all the changes
     - The Reviewer resolves the threads or adds more comments if not satisfied
     - **The threads should be only resolved by the Reviewer** (~creator) of the thread
-- Don't forget to `git pull` locally once you apply the suggestions on GitHub!
+- Don't forget to `git pull` locally once you apply the suggestions on GitHub or use GitHub *edit/commit functionality*!

-#### 10. Resubmit for Review, inform the Reviewer, and repeat until done
+#### 11. Re-request the Review, inform the Reviewer, and repeat until done

 - Iterative Reviews ensure that all feedback is addressed and the code meets the required standards
 - Repeat as many times as necessary, following the same steps as described above

-#### 11. Reviewer approves the PR
+#### 12. Reviewer approves the PR

 - Once the Reviewer is happy with the changes, they can approve the PR, indicating that the code is ready to be merged
 - All the open threads/comments/suggestions should be closed
 - Technically, anyone can approve the PR **but** the author(s) of the code
     - This ensures we used the **Second Set of Eyes** principle

-#### 12. Publish the code by merging it into the target branch
+#### 13. Publish the code by merging it into the target branch

 - Merging the approved code into the target branch makes it part of the main codebase, ready for deployment or further development
 - **Merge should only be done by the author of the PR**
-- Don't forget to `git pull` locally once you merge the PR!
+- Don't forget to `git checkout <target_branch>` and `git pull` locally once you merge the PR!

-#### 13. Close the ticket and repeat until the Project is finished and close the Project
+#### 14. Close the ticket and repeat until the Project is finished and close the Project

 - Happy Code Review!